Patent Opposition: How to Challenge a Pending Patent Application

 What should the patent applicant do in response to a challenge?

-The USPTO will notify the applicant that that a compliant preissuance submission was filed.
+The USPTO will notify the applicant that a compliant preissuance submission was filed.
 Though the applicant is not required to respond to a preissuance submission, the applicant should consider filing an IDS in any related cases to disclose any new prior art raised in the submission.

 What is a patent protest?

-A patent protest is a rare option which would be impractical in most cases because it must be filed before a utility patent application is published.
+A patent protest is a rare option.
+In most cases, a protest would be impractical because it must be filed before a utility patent application is published.
 A potential protestor would need to have some inside information regarding the details of a utility patent application that has not yet been made publicly accessible.
-If you want to challenge a patent application that has not yet been published, you may file a protest.
-Protests must be filed before the earlier of the:

 a) publication of the application; or